katsuma/taifu/README.md

 You can install these tools by homebrew.

 ## Licence
-taifu is released into the public domain by the copyright holders.
+taifu is released under the MIT License.